pewsou/SCUD/CPP/README.markdown

 # Data types

-**Linkable<typename TSchedulable,typename Tid>::Queueable** - data stucture carrying user data.
+**Linkable<typename TSchedulable,typename Tid>::Queueable** - generic data stucture carrying user data.
 Consists of two fields:
 * TSchedulable scheduled - a data to be routed;
 * long long schParam; - numerical value used for scheduling; can be set to size of "scheduled" variable, for example, sizeof(int);